dpsndroid/python_studies/README.md

 # python_studies
- A repository of my stydies in python language
+ A repository of my stydies in Python language